 “I’m so grateful my little indie-that-could has made it to four seasons at Netflix,” Simien said in a statement.
 “This show, along with the many talented storytellers it has brought into my orbit, has changed my life, and I can’t wait to create a celebratory final volume befitting such a transformative experience.”

 Even though premiere date hasn’t been official revealed, our best guess is that ‘Dear White People’ Season 4 will most likely release sometime in August, 2020.
-We will update this section as we hear more.
+Unfortunately for the fans, fourth season will be show’s last.

 Dear White People Trailer: